ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/simple-commerce/index.md

 The Simple Commerce Module supports [Paypal Subscriptions and Recurring Payments](https://www.paypal.com/us/cgi-bin/?cmd=p/xcl/rec/subscr-intro-outside) (offsite link).
 Using recurring payments, you can offer your users automatically recurring subscriptions.
 For purchases managed through the module, you can specify emails to be sent upon a recurring purchase, emails to be sent when a recurring payment is canceled, and alter a member's group assignment based on their subscription status.

-NOTE: **Note:** Automatic emails and member group changes rely on [Instant Payment Notification](add-ons/simple-commerce/ipn.md).
+NOTE: **Note:** Automatic emails and member role changes rely on [Instant Payment Notification](add-ons/simple-commerce/ipn.md).
 New subscription automated features will only work for purchases made by logged-in members of your site.
 Subscription termination automatic features will only work for purchases made by members.

 ### Recurring Payment Variables in Template Tags